-Many debt consolidation strategies involve getting a new loan or credit line to combine your debts, so a good credit score and credit history are ideal.
-Knowing your credit score will allow you to determine whether it’s the right time to consolidate, or if you should work on improving your credit first, to get the best loan terms and rates possible.
-You can also request a free credit report from websites such as AnnualCreditReport.com, which allow you to see your report from all three major credit bureaus (Experian, TransUnion, and Equifax.)
+Most debt consolidation strategies involve getting a new loan or credit line so a good credit score and credit history are ideal.
+Knowing your credit score will allow you to determine whether it’s the right time to consolidate, or if you should work on credit repair first to get the best loan terms and rates possible.

 Determine how much you’re willing to pay every month

 First make a list of your monthly expenses and separate the obligations (mortgage or rent, utilities, food, car payments, etc.) from the expenses you can reduce or eliminate (dining out, entertainment, shopping, etc.).
 While not an obligation, we also suggest you allocate some funds to a savings account for emergencies.